 An eye exam normally takes about an hour and half for the doctors to screen your eyes.
 At the start of an eye exam, your eye doctor will ask if you have been experiencing any vision problems.
 If you wear glasses or contacts, you should bring them with you so your doctor can assess your current prescription.

-Comprehensive eye exams are an important part of health care, allowing the experienced optometrists of Nationwide Optometry to detect more serious issues before they cause additional vision problems.
+Comprehensive eye exams are an important part of health care, allowing the experienced Arizona optometrists of Nationwide Vision to detect more serious issues before they cause additional vision problems.
 To help diagnose and treat any potential eye conditions, schedule an eye exam appointment with Nationwide Vision.

 Nationwide Vision has multiple locations servicing Arizona.
 Click to request your eye exam today.